Morphic-Symplexis/morphic-symplexis/morphic-symplexis/dotnet/README.rst

 **Purpose:** Implement the .NET library using C# and F# *separately* via two distinct project folders.

+The main **library folders** used in the .NET implementation of ``morphic-symplexis`` are:

+- ``MorphicSymplexis.CSharp/`` – C# project folder
+- ``MorphicSymplexis.FSharp/`` – F# project folder

+The C# project folder does not contain any F# code implementation, and similarly, the F# project folder does not contain any C# code implementation.
+However, each project folder optionally calls APIs implemented in other languages.

 Example folders
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 **Purpose:** Provide examples implemented using (a) *purely* C# code (optionally calling F#), (b) *purely* F# code (optionally calling C#), and (c) a mix-and-match of C# and F# code jointly implemented.
 Also, provide quick scripts without creating projects for lightweight experimentation.

+The ``examples/`` folder contains examples implemented using C# and F# code organized in subfolders by language and usage.
+The table below outlines the purpose of each folder and how it interacts with the C# and F# libraries.

 .. |br| raw:: html